alosadagrande/acm-cnf/acm-manifests/sctp/README.md

 > :exclamation: Notice that basically we are enabling the SCTP kernel module by adding sctp to the /etc/modules-load of the proper OpenShift nodes.

-The deployment manifest is stored in a Git branch in this repository.
+The machineConfig manifest is stored in a Git branch (stage) in this repository.
 ACM is in charge of making sure the configuration stored in Git is applied properly.
 Therefore, in order to change the configuration of a particular environment or group of clusters, it must be done through a Git workflow.

 Let's get into it.